 His stained hands, with no sign of shake, moved to pick up the tiniest screw or any other part with confidence and precision coming from having done the same thing for twenty years, quite possibly at the same table.
 As he finished working on the M3, he passed it to his wife to put a new leather cover on it.
 As he took the lens off my new Leica, she was carefully dressing up the M3 which would look practically brand new after she was finished with it.

-Ye disassembled the lens, put the main parts on a plastic lid, and passed them to his wife for cleaning.
-Then, he started removing tiny screws, parts, knobs, etc., and in short order, the Leica shed its “outerwear” that appeared to be of a unibody design.
+Ye disassembled the lens and put the main parts on a plastic lid then passed them to his wife for cleaning.
+Then, he started removing tiny screws, parts, knobs, etc., and in short order, the Leica shed its outerwear that appeared to be of a unibody design.
 The table in front of him was covered with the parts from the camera while his wife very carefully brushed the lens threads and other parts with some kind of cleaning liquid which we later learned to be break cleaner for cars.

 He told us that he serviced and repaired Leica cameras for many well-known camera stores and could hardly keep up with the work.
 The boxes on the floor were piled depending on whether they were from dealers and camera stores or from individuals.
 After playing with the pair of knives, it was time to finish my Leica.
 He fiddled with various adjustments, put the camera up to his eye while pushing on the little lever inside to make sure that the rangefinder segments were lined up.
 Then, using an electronic gizmo on the table he tested the shutter speeds and declared all to be well within the tolerances.

 If you have a Leica in need of service, sooner or later it will end up in Ye’s hands which he uses like a precision instrument.
 You are far better off driving to visit the Ye residence with your camera and watch him work his magic.
-Visit his website for contact information and be prepared to spend about 3-4 hours there.
+When you visit him, be prepared to spend about 3-4 hours there.
 But, look at those boxes and think how long you may wait if you ship your Leica to him!

 Below are the photographs I took during the repair session and earlier today and I am happy to share them with you with the permission of the Leica master himself!